Introduction to data services

 1. Import your data from a CSV, XLS, GeoJSON, or Shapefile file to create a hosted feature layer.

-2. Create a tile layer in your portal by navigating to its item page > Publish > Tile layer.
+2. Create a tile layer in your by navigating to its item page > Publish > Tile layer.

 3. Get the URL.